orbit-love/satellite-app-template/README.md

 4. Password: postgres
 5. Database name: member-directory-dev (this can be altered as needed)

-Adjust these settings in your `.env` file if your configuration differs.
+Adjust these settings if your configuration differs.

 With this information, you can populate the environment variable as guided.
 This example would be: